NielsLiisberg/cvtrpgfree/README.md

 ### Installation
 You can build this packages from scratch by following the description below.
 Also you will find a cvtrpgfree.savf in the release folder.
-This will instal the binary if you put download and put th savefile on your IFS:
+This will instal the binary if you download and put the savefile on your IFS:

 ```